AmandineBtto/NeRAF/README.md

 NeRAF_dataset=RAF NeRAF_scene=FurnishedRoom ns-train NeRAF
 ```

-## Evaluation
+## Evaluation & Weights
+We provide the [weights](https://univpsl-my.sharepoint.com/:f:/g/personal/amandine_brunetto_minesparis_psl_eu/EnBwmOmNIUxNiTwKT_-eKhwBhtIlk5z5v6yWPXjCmnjsLw?e=CbQGZL) of the model for every scene in RAF and SoundSpaces datasets.
+Note that if you train NeRAF from scratch you may obtain slightly different performances as the training is non-deterministic.
+This is why we averaged results on multiple runs in the paper.

-To evaluate my model on eval set, run the following command:
+To evaluate the model on eval set, run the following command:
 ```
-ns-eval --load-config [CONFIG_PATH] --output-path [OUTPUT_PATH] --render-output-path [RENDER_OUTPUT_PATH]
+ns-eval --load-config [CONFIG_PATH to config.yml] --output-path [OUTPUT_PATH to out_name.json] --render-output-path [RENDER_OUTPUT_PATH to folder conainting rendered images and audio in the eval set]
 ```
 More informations are provided in Nerfstudio documentation.

-ns-eval will save rendered images and audio in the output path.
+ns-eval will save rendered images and audio in the render output path and give averaged metrics in the output path.

 ## Resume training